cositools/cosi-setup/README.md

 # Setting up the COSItools

-This repository contains the tools to setup a full working COSItools development and end-user environment.
+This repository contains the tools to setup a fully working COSItools development and end-user environment.
-You need a 64-bit operating system to (fully) install and run the COSItools.
+You need a 64-bit operating system to (completely) install and run the COSItools.
 The preferred operating systems are the latest LTS versions of Ubuntu and the latest two versions of macOS.

 ## Quick guide